Standards of Conduct

 - Civilian students should insure that they wear tasteful, neat, conservative and discreet jewelry.

-- Military students will comply the requirements contained in paragraph 1-14, Army Regulation 670-1, Wear and Appearance of Army Uniforms and Insignia.
+- Army students will comply the requirements contained in paragraph 1-14, Army Regulation 670-1, Wear and Appearance of Army Uniforms and Insignia.

 - Professional integrity, mature judgment, and proper superior-subordinate attitudes are necessary for effective relationships.
 Courtesy communication and common sense are indispensable in a teaching environment.